 What is the best location for a ULT freezer?

 From the start, you can impact your freezer’s lifespan by choosing its location.
 Manufacturers will provide guidelines on choosing a freezer location, as well as spacing from other units or walls.
 It’s important to adhere by these guidelines, as they are standards for efficiency.
 Cryostar Industries can install your lab equipment to the manufacturers specifications, in order to maximize the life of your unit.
+This is true for both new and used lab equipment alike.

 Most ULT freezers will release air from the back, and take in air from the front.
 Therefore, it’s important to have clearance between units and the walls to allow for airflow.
 Additionally, its important to never place items on top of the freezer, as it needs the space for air circulation.